MarcVivas/MyClimate/API_README.md

 ## 6. Project structure
-In case you have never seen a Laravel project, it can be quite hard to find the code that really matters.
+In case you have never seen a Laravel project, it can be quite hard to find the code that really matters. <br>
+For this reason, the project structure it's now going to be explained.

 ### Migrations
 Database migrations are located at `./MyClimateAPI/database/migrations`.